bafflerbach/test_software_carpentry/_episodes/01-MLbasics.md

 > ## Activity: Introduction to Machine Learning for Materials Science
 >
->  This activity will take sections of lecture and give a hands on example of working through key steps in a machine learning workflow for training and assessing models.
+>  This activity will give a hands on example of executing a machine learning workflow for training a model to predict materials properties.
+> The activity runs through a Jupyter Notebook hosted on the Nanohub platform.
+> This notebook contains instructions, code, and exercises to read, execute, and answer within the notebook itself.
+> You can begin the activity by Launching the tool on Nanohub [Here](https://nanohub.org/tools/intromllab/).
-> In order to complete this activity you will need to either create an account or log in with an existing google account to be able to run the tool at the following link: [Machine Learning Activity](https://nanohub.org/tools/intromllab/)
+> In order to complete this activity you will need to either create an account or log in with an existing google account to be able to run the tool.
 >
+> If you'd like you may also follow along with a [video walkthrough](https://www.youtube.com/playlist?list=PLUDGrMBDVGZlmFW1kbmq9NI2cMs2eCRON) which discusses the main sections of the notebook activity.
+>
+> **Important!**
-> **Important!** Saving your work in Nanohub is a bit tricky.
+> Saving your work in Nanohub is a bit tricky.
 Follow these instructions to create a copy of the notebook once you've launched the tool via the link.
 >
 > 1. With your notebook open (by clicking the launch tool button) make a copy if you haven’t already using the File drop down menu in the top left.
 Then save the copy by clicking “save and checkpoint”.
 > 2. Open the Nanohub Jupyter tool by hitting launch tool here: https://nanohub.org/tools/jupyter